AlvinYuan/Internet-of-Seats-and-Spaces/asdl.md

 The latitude of this point on Earth according to the WGS-84 coordinate reference system in decimal degrees (e.g. 27.9881, -3.12676).

-This property has the type ``Floating point Number`` and only has well-defined meaning for objects of the following types: Place
+This property has the type ``Floating point Number`` and only has well-defined meaning for objects of the following types: Position

 ### longitude